GV79/portfolio-astro/README.md

 [![CI](https://github.com/GV79/portfolio-astro/actions/workflows/main.yml/badge.svg)](https://github.com/GV79/portfolio-astro/actions/workflows/main.yml)

-This is the third iteration of my portfolio website now built using [Astro](https://astro.build/).
-The legacy Next.js version of my portfolio website is hosted in the following GitHub Repo: https://github.com/GV79/portfolio-new.
-The goal of this repo is to learn more about `Astro` and gain benefits from its HTML-first philosophy (increase performance and reduce bundle size by only shipping JS when it's necessary).
-Any components with more interactivity were built using [Svelte](https://svelte.dev/).
+This is the third iteration of my portfolio website now built using **[Astro](https://astro.build/)**.
+The legacy **Next.js** version of my portfolio website is hosted in the following GitHub Repo: https://github.com/GV79/portfolio-new.

+The goal of this repo is to learn more about `Astro` and benefit from its HTML-first philosophy (i.e. increase performance and reduce bundle size by only shipping JS when it's necessary).
+Any components with more interactivity were built using **[Svelte](https://svelte.dev/)**.
+For managing content, this site uses **[Contentful](https://www.contentful.com/)**, a headless CMS.

 ## Getting Started